FantaCovid-19/FantaCovid-19/README.md

 ### Hi there, I'm MrFantasma - 👋
+- 👤 My real name is a mystery.
+- 🎂 I'm 20 years old.

 ### I am a student of programming and development!

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
 - 🥅 2021 Goals: Finish my semesters of studies.
-- ⚡ Fun fact: I love video games.
+- ⚡ Fun fact: I love video games and programming.

 ### Connect with me: